Adobe-Consulting-Services/adobe-consulting-services.github.io/_acs-aem-commons/features/deprecated/coral-angular/index.md

 title: CoralUI Angular Directives
 description: Cut down on duplicate markup in custom Coral UI interfaces
 date: 2015-08-12
+tags: deprecated
 redirect_from: /acs-aem-commons/features/coral-angular.html
 ---

+## Why is this deprecated?

+AngularJS is effectively dead, and it is better to use a modern JavaScript framework.
+CoralUI 2 is also no replaced by CoralUI 3.

+## Purpose

 > This feature is primarily intended for use within ACS AEM Commons itself, but may be valuable for other users.